orionrobots/orionrobots.github.io/_posts/2018-02-26-piwars-robot-status.md

 ## Helena Learning 3D printing

 Danny has been teaching Helena some 3D printing basics.
 She has been using BlocksCAD for designs.
-Before trying to print those - she has also downloaded a simple Heart STL from thingiverse, and is learning how to use Cura to slice and print it.
+Before trying to print those - she has also downloaded a simple Heart STL from Thingiverse, and is learning how to use Cura to slice and print it.
 There will be a video of her first attempts.